my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

-# macchina.io Remote Manager Device Agent (WebTunnelAgent)
+# macchina.io REMOTE Device Agent (WebTunnelAgent)

-In order to connect a device to macchina.io Remote Manager, a program (Remote Manager Device Agent or `WebTunnelAgent`) needs to be installed on the device.
+In order to connect a device to macchina.io REMOTE, a program (macchina.io REMOTE Device Agent or `WebTunnelAgent`) needs to be installed on the device.
 For initial testing, the agent can also be installed on a Windows, Linux or macOS machine in the same network as the device.

-`WebTunnelAgent` is built as part of the [macchina.io Remote Manager SDK](../../README.md).
+`WebTunnelAgent` is built as part of the [macchina.io REMOTE SDK](../../README.md).

 ## Running WebTunnelAgent

 `WebTunnelAgent` needs a configuration file named `WebTunnelAgent.properties` to work.
-The easiest way to obtain the configuration file is to generate and download it from the Remote Manager Account page.
+The easiest way to obtain the configuration file is to generate and download it from the macchina.io REMOTE Account page.
 A [basic configuration file](WebTunnelAgent.properties) is also available in this directory.

 The configuration file should be located in the same directory as `WebTunnelAgent`.